Chart Color Schemes

 AreaSearch analysis reveals Kiama Hinterland - Gerringong significantly outperforming the majority of regions assessed nationwide

 Kiama Hinterland - Gerringong has a well-educated workforce with essential services sectors well represented.
-The unemployment rate is 1.8% as of June 2025.
+The unemployment rate was 1.8% as of June 2025.

-Employment growth over the past year is estimated at 0.7%.
-There are 4,206 residents in work while the unemployment rate is 1.9 percentage points below Rest of NSW's rate of 3.7%.
-Workforce participation is broadly similar to Rest of NSW's 56.4%.
+Employment growth over the past year was estimated at 0.7%.
+There were 4,206 residents in work while the unemployment rate was below Rest of NSW's rate of 3.7%.
+Workforce participation was broadly similar to Rest of NSW's 56.4%.
 Key industries of employment among residents are health care & social assistance, construction, and education & training.

-The area has a particular employment specialization in education & training, with an employment share of 1.3 times the regional level.
-Retail trade is under-represented, with only 6.8% of Kiama Hinterland - Gerringong's workforce compared to 9.8% in Rest of NSW.
-Employment levels increased by 0.7% during the year to June 2025, while labour force increased by 0.7%, leaving unemployment broadly flat.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest local growth of approximately 6.7% over five years and 13.8% over ten years.
+Education & training is particularly specialized with an employment share of 1.3 times the regional level.
+Retail trade is under-represented at 6.8% compared to Rest of NSW's 9.8%.
+Employment opportunities locally appear limited based on Census data analysis.
+During the year to June 2025, employment levels increased by 0.7% and labour force increased by 0.7%, leaving unemployment broadly flat.
+By comparison, Rest of NSW recorded an employment decline of 0.1%, labour force growth of 0.3%, with unemployment rising 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment expansion by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Kiama Hinterland - Gerringong's employment mix suggests local growth of approximately 6.7% over five years and 13.8% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment